gmalakar/Flouds.Py/README.md

   gmalakar/flouds-py-cpu
 ```

+- The `-v /path/to/your/onnx:/flouds-py/onnx` option mounts your local ONNX model directory into the container.
 - The default port is `19690` (see `appsettings.json` or override with `FLOUDS_PORT`).
 - The ONNX model root path is set via the `FLOUDS_ONNX_ROOT` environment variable (default: `/flouds-py/onnx`).
 - You can override any config value using environment variables.